"

 Evaluation Criteria

-• Sharp vascular markings, faint visibility of spine and ribs through heart shadow
+• Motion checks (how sharpness confirms patient cooperation/exposure timing): Sharp vascular markings, visible spine through heart shadow

 CR Location & Positioning